About this project

 About the works

-The project works are currently scheduled to begin in March 2021 and last approximately 3 months.
+The project works began in March 2021 and lasted 10 weeks.
 Below is a map showing in yellow the area due to be resurfaced.

 During the works, there will be some disruption to the area directly concerned by the works and some adjoining areas.
 However, residents and business owners will be able to access their properties throughout the works.
 More information about how the works will be carried out, in what phases and what that will mean in terms of access across the area will be available closer to the date.